ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-5. **`Home page:`**
+5. **` Home page:`**
     - **Banner section** -A slider/banner/ a meaningful section.

     - **Gallery Section** - Show relevant pictures.
 Try to make it attractive.
     - **Shop by category**- Implement a tab system for **Shop by category** section.
-Explore [React-tabs](https://www.npmjs.com/package/react-tabs) or you can implement this using custom css.
-There will be 3 tabs each containing sub-categories of the category you have chosen.
+Explore [React-tabs](https://www.npmjs.com/package/react-tabs), or you can implement this using custom CSS.
+There will be 3 tabs, each containing sub-categories of the category you have chosen.
     <br/>

-    > For example, if the website is based on **Educational and learning toys**, the sub-categories for the **3** tabs can be **Math Toys, Language Toys, engineering toys, and Science Toys, etc.**. you need at least 3 categories.
+    > For example, if the website is based on **Educational and learning toys**, the sub-categories for the **3** tabs can be **Math Toys, Language Toys, engineering toys, and Science Toys, etc.**.
+You need at least 3 categories.
     <br/>

-    > Each tab will have minimum 2 data and each data will have the following information:
+    > Each tab will have minimum 2 data, and each data will have the following information:
     - Picture,
     - Name,
     - Price,